karakun/karakun.github.io/_posts/2018-11-08-react-training-announced.md

 title:  'Karakun React training in 2019'
 author: timo
 featuredImage: training-1
 excerpt: 'Beginning next year we will offer trainings to different topics in different locations.
-We're happy to announce that our first training is already able for booking.
+We are happy to announce that our first training is already able for booking.
 Our JavaScript expert Simon Skoczylas will host a training about React in Munich.
 Hurry up and book your seat soon!'
 categories: [JavaScript, React]
 header:
   image: post